Cable work all year round – regardless of season and ground conditions

 Tero Huoponen runs the company Huoponen Tero, based in Nummi, Finland.
 With his HUDDIG 1260D, he performs cable work all year round, regardless of season and ground conditions.

-Tero Huoponen was 20 years old when he decided to buy his first backhoe loader and start his own business.
+Tero Huoponen was 20 years old when he decided to buy his first excavator loader and start his own business.
 Today he thrives in his HUDDIG.

-“Since my father has been working with backhoe loaders for many years, I have grown up among the big machines.
-I have always had a great interest in backhoe loaders, and I find Huddig's products very impressive.
+“Since my father has been working with excavator loaders for many years, I have grown up among the big machines.
+I have always had a great interest in excavator loaders, and I find Huddig's products very impressive.
 They are incredibly reliable, just the way it should be, Tero says.

 Tero bought his first HUDDIG in 2015 and since then he has tried several models equipped with different tools and options.